fmrtl73/pxdocs/content/reference/CLI/cloud-snaps.md

 Output:
 ```
-Failed to enumerate backups:  Invalid arguements, cloudsnaps of deleted voluemes/MissingSrcVolumes can be listed for current cluster only
+Failed to enumerate backups:  Invalid arguments, cloudsnaps of deleted voluemes/MissingSrcVolumes can be listed for current cluster only
 ```

 The above command lists only the cloudsnaps of deleted volumes for current cluster.
 Therefore, the cluster-uuid/bucket input is not expected and returns error to the caller.